 Goals, Topics, and Objectives

-- Use of classroom technology to enhance student learning
+- Use of classroom technology to enhance student learning and classroom management

 - Development of digital age learning activities that facilitate and inspire student learning and creativity with appropriate assessments

 - Digital citizenship, responsibility, privacy and ethics, including copyright and fair use.

 - Multimedia and visual learning

 - American with Disabilities Act (ADA) and Special Needs